-- For Fully Accessible (FA) and High Physical Support (HPS) design categories, the car parking space (where provided for use by the participant) can also be provided as per AS2890.6.
+Clause 3.5 For all design categories the car parking space (where provided for use by the participant) can also be provided as per AS2890.6.

 Clause 4 Entrance, doorways and door hardware

-- The term ‘areas normally used by the participant’ mean all areas in the participant’s home.
-It is reasonable in FA and HPS design categories to have an onsite overnight assistance room without the specified door circulation spaces, however the clear door opening requirements still apply, so that access is not restricted to an area of a participants own home.
+For example, it is reasonable in FA and HPS design categories to have an onsite overnight assistance room without the specified door circulation spaces, however the clear door opening requirements still apply, so that access is not restricted to an area of a participant’s own home.